anmarjarjees/node.js-start/README.md

 So the could looks like this:
 const tools = require('./helper.js');

-now the varaible "tools" became an object to give us the access to all the function inside helpers.js so for example, if helpers.js has these functions: fun1  and fun2 we can access them using: tools.fun1();
+now the variable "tools" became an object to give us the access to all the function inside helpers.js so for example, if helpers.js has these functions: fun1  and fun2 we can access them using: tools.fun1();